 Your First Midwife Appointment

-At some point you need to make an appointment with a midwife who will organise all your scans, blood tests and hospital appointments.
+Well, you can do all of the above, but at some point you need to make an appointment with a midwife who will organise all your scans, blood tests and hospital appointments.
 The midwife will also inform you of all the important things regarding your pregnancy along with choices for you and your baby’s care.

 If you’ve decided to book for private midwifery care you can locate your nearest private, or ‘Independent Midwife’ through a google search or by searching the Independent Midwives UK register.

 If you’ve decided to book with NHS care then you need to contact your local GP surgery and request to book an appointment with the midwife attached to that practice.
 It’s important that you let the receptionist know that this will be your first appointment with the midwife and also, how far along you think you are*.